oneapi-src/oneDNN/doc/design/understanding_memory_formats.md

 ## Introduction

-Most computations are about data: analyzing data, adjusting data, reading and storing data, generating data...
-The DNN domain is no exception.
+Most computations are about data: analyzing data, adjusting data, reading and storing data, generating data, etc. The DNN domain is no exception.
 Images, weights/filters, sound, and text require efficient representation in computer memory to facilitate performing operations fast and in the most convenient way.